slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 Example 1, 4 and 5 will have a different array.
 The difference is an extra item in the "values" array that has an empty string.
 For example 4 the array will be ``[""Helvetica Neue", ", "Helvetica, ", "Arial,", "", "sans-serif"]`` and the "index" will be 3 with "offset" sets to 0, indicating that the current cursor position is not in any existing property values and the user is ready to enter a new value.

+[nj] It would be good to explain that the empty string will be at the beginning in example 1 and at the end in example 5.
+Also, it looks like examples 3-5 have an extra "|" in them.

 [Glenn] How do you feel about *always* returning the selector info at the current pos?
 This would eliminate the need for the `findSelectorAtDocumentPos()` function, and it seems like it would be useful information for many types of code hints.
 <br />